imaman/micro-patterns/README.md

 - [Maven](https://maven.apache.org/install.html)

+(yes, the former is implied by the latter...)

 ## Usage
 Run the mp.sh script to invoke the micro-patterns detector on a JAR of your choice.
 Example: